bruce-hill/tomo/docs/text.md

 ## `trim`

 **Description:**
-Trims the matching pattern from the left and/or right side of the text See [Patterns](#patterns) for more information about patterns.
+Trims the matching [pattern](patterns.md) from the left and/or right side of the text.

 **Signature:**
 ```tomo